Forever to be remembered for the six-foot putt that gave Europe an astonishing victory at the 2012 Ryder Cup in Chicago, the second of his four caps.

 The former world No. 1 shot 59 in his home country before joining the European Tour in 2007 and won the money list just three seasons later.
 He has 11 European Tour titles to his name, three of them in Abu Dhabi and also the 2011 HSBC Champions, part of the World Golf Championships series, where from five behind after 54 holes he fired a 63 to win by three.

-He was the runner-up at the recent BMW International Open and was called into The Open’s field on July 8 when Kevin Na withdrew and first reserve Cameron Davis was unable to travel.
+He was runner-up at the 2021 BMW International Open and received a late call-up into the field for The 149th Open, in which he missed the cut, when Kevin Na withdrew and first reserve Cameron Davis was unable to travel.